Fellowships

 Funding and Facilities

-Fellows are provided with individual offices at CAIS and rent-free, fully furnished two-room apartments that are suitable for two adults and one infant.
-For fellows arriving with more than one underaged child we can also provide bigger apartments.
+Fellows are provided with private offices at CAIS and rent-free, fully furnished apartments.
 In addition, CAIS will cover travel expenses for one return-trip to Bochum.
 Alternatively, CAIS can cover the costs of a daily commute if the Fellow lives close to Bochum.

 Fellows can request financial support for research expenses.
 They can furthermore apply to invite a Visiting Fellow with whom they wish to collaborate for up to three weeks.
-It is also possible to invite experts from Europe for lectures or workshops.
-CAIS will cover the travel and accommodation expenses for these guests and pay them a daily allowance of €24.
+It is also possible to invite up to three experts based in Europe for half-day workshops.
+CAIS will cover travel and accommodation expenses for these guests and pay them a daily allowance of up to €24.

 Requirements

-Fellows are required to fully concentrate on their project.
-Furthermore, Fellows are required to be present at CAIS on the core days Tuesday to Thursday, to participate in regular joint activities and to actively contribute to the interdisciplinary dialogue.
+Fellows are expected to dedicate their full working capacity to the funded project.
+They are also required to be present at CAIS from Tuesday to Thursday, to take part in regular joint activities, and to actively contribute to interdisciplinary exchange.
+Fellows who are employed during their fellowship have to take leave from their regular professional duties.

-The common language at CAIS is English.
-Therefore, Fellows should have a very good command of English.
+The working language at CAIS is English.
+Fellows should therefore have a very good command of English.

 Application